emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 This is the Google Data Analytics capstone project I chose to persue.
 This case study analyzes smart device fitness data to uncover insights for Bellabeat — a women’s wellness company.
 The goal was to explore how consumers use fitness devices and provide actionable recommendations to Bellabeat’s marketing strategy.
 I myself am very passionate about heath and wellness and reaching ones fitness goals and deeply enjoyed working on this subject matter.
-To further explore Bellabeat, the case study prompt or the kaggle dataset used for this case study, please use the links provided below:
+To further explore Bellabeat, the case study prompt or the Kaggle dataset used for this case study, please use the links provided below:

 - [Bellabeat Official Website](https://bellabeat.com/)
 - <a href="https://github.com/emelynataly77/emelynataly77.github.io/raw/main/projects/bellabeat_case_study.pdf" target="_blank">Case Study PDF</a>